The Explore TV

 Best area to sleep in Mexico City

 In North Rome either Countess neighborhoods full of cafes, galleries, and nightlife.
-We also recommend Polanco But if you can choose between them all, Roma Norte definitely takes the cake: Little bars, lively streets, lots of charming cafes and an atmosphere that leaves you anything but indifferent.
+We also recommend Polanco But if you can choose between them all, Roma Norte definitely wins hands down: Small bars, lively streets, lots of charming cafes and an atmosphere that won’t leave you cold.

 Where to eat